Rena Joyce denies 'callous' murder of partner, gives evidence at own trial

 "Accidentally, he was hurt ...
 I admitted to manslaughter and accidental without intention," she said.

-"(It was an) altercation between two people ...
+"[It was an] altercation between two people ...
 It was a joint decision, there was a lot of alcoholism and drugs involved.

 "It was both of us - we both got hurt."